Toghrul: Name

 "Wang Khan" was the name given to Toghrul by the Jurchen-led Jin dynasty of China; Wang means king or prince.
 During the 13th century, Toghrul was one of several Asian leaders who was identified with the legend of Prester John, but also King David, a brother to John.
 Although the Keraites converted to Nestorianism, a sect of Christianity, early in the 11th century there is no credible proof that Toghrul was himself Christian as Mongolian sources say nothing about his religion.

 Early life

-He was born around 1130, to Nestorian family of Keraites.
-His father was Cyriacus Buyruk Khan, the leader of Keraites.
+He was born around 1130, to a Nestorian family of Keraites.
+His father was Cyriacus Buyruk Khan, the leader of the Keraites.
 Toghrul had a very difficult youth.
 The Merkits captured him during his childhood and he was reduced to slavery.
-It is possible that he left the Merkit after being freed by a ransom or simply escaped.
-However, according to the Secret History, he was again abducted at the age of thirteen by the Tatars, who also took his own mother.
+It is possible that he left the Merkit after being freed by ransom or simply escaped.
+However, according to the Secret History, he was again abducted at the age of thirteen by the Tatars, who also took his mother.
 When Toghrul returned to the Keraites later, his father was near death.
 Toghrul took his place and commanded the Keraites around 1165.